TomPatterson9/gildedrp/public/rules.md

 - Fake deaths must be approved by the admin team through a ticket

-# Hostile Roleplay Rules:
+# Hostile Roleplay Rules

-## Random Deathmatch (RDM):
+## Random Deathmatch (RDM)

 - Random Deathmatch Consists of any intentional hostile action against a player or NPC (Non-Player Character) that is started without verbal interaction and/or roleplay buildup beforehand.

-Here are some examples of RDM or Random DeathMatch:
+Here are some examples of RDM or Random DeathMatch

 - Randomly roping/hogtying, shooting at, stabbing and/or hitting players